Technology-for-the-Poorest-Billion/2024-ideabatic-smirk/www/index.md

 # Project to miniaturise Smile by Ideabatic

 ## Introduction to project
 The SMile project is a project created by the start-up company Ideabatic.
 Their aim was to make a smaller and simplified version of their current well received SMILE, which we were tasked to design and prototype to come up with a solid idea for the smaller version.
 We placed an emphasis on the modularity and repairability of it, focusing on ensuring the pack could be used for up to a day.
 The current Smile is large and bulky, and has a 5 day cold time, which is far more than what is required for shorter one day journeys to places closer to hospitals.
-The original Smile also has a non-standard ice pack which is expensive to manufacture, and so the smaller Smile was built around an off-the-shelf 1 L water bottle used as an ice pack.
+The original Smile also has a non-standard ice pack which is expensive to manufacture, and so the smaller Smile was built around an off-the-shelf 1 L water bottle.
+Different ways of transporting the Miniature Smile were also explored, as the current Smile Backpack is bulky and expensive to manufacture.
-...

 ## Aims of the project